 Development of the pressure-time method for low-head machines

-Hydropower is a renewable energy source that can regulate fluctuations in the electricity grid.
-Many hydropower plants were built decades ago and now need major upgrades.
-Turbine efficiency is an important factor to verify before and after a turbine upgrade.
-In most methods for this purpose, the flow rate must be determined.
+Many hydropower plants were built several decades ago and now require major refurbishments.
+The efficiency of the turbine is an important factor to verify both before and after a turbine upgrade.
+In most methods used for this purpose, the flow rate must be determined.

 Contact